Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Tatum is responsible for attempting 21.4% of his team's field goal attempts this season with 21.1 per game.
+- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.
+- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.

 Jayson Tatum vs. the Heat